 Now, I can say how I’d act, given the above.

-If starting with all three options still available, I expect with certainty that if I press button 1, I will then press button 2, say because I know I will follow the rankings in the previous paragraph at that point, then the outcome of pressing button 1 is B, by backward induction.
-Then I would be indifferent between pressing button 1 and getting outcome B, and not pressing it and getting Nothing, because B ~ Nothing.
+If starting with all three options still available, and I expect with certainty that if I press button 1, Nothing will no longer be available and I will then press button 2 — say because I know I will follow the rankings in the previous paragraph at that point —, then the outcome of pressing button 1 is B, by backward induction.
+Then I would be indifferent between pressing button 1 and getting outcome B, and not pressing it and getting Nothing, because B ~ Nothing.[1]

-If starting with all three options still available, for whatever reason I think there’s a chance I won’t press button 2 after pressing button 1, then
+If starting with all three options still available, and for whatever reason I think there’s a chance I won’t press button 2 if I press button 1, then using statewise dominance reasoning:

 If and because A > Nothing (and because B ~ Nothing) at this point, pressing button 1 would be better than not pressing either button.